temporalio/documentation/docs-src/tctl-next/modifiers/memo.md

   - tctl
 ---

-Pass a memo.
+Pass a memo in a format key=value

 A memo is information in JSON format that can be shown when the Workflow is listed.
-For multiple memos, concatenate them and use spaces as separators.
+For multiple memos, pass each in a separate `--memo`
-The order must match the order of keys in `--memo-key`.